TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/2-BasicPrinciples/1-Object-oriented Programming-in-PHP.rst

 sorry!</remark><remark></remark>`, in our case :class:`LuxuryLiner::setShipyardSupportTelephoneNumber(...)`.
 If you check the latter two problem reports, you see that all instances of the class use the new phone number.
-So both ship objects have acess to the same static variable :class:`$shipyardSupportTelephoneNumber`.
+So both ship objects have access to the same static variable :class:`$shipyardSupportTelephoneNumber`.